OpenDSA/OpenDSA-stable/RST/en/List/ListADT.rst

 the end of the list is called the :term:`tail`.

-We need some notation to show the contents of a list, so we will use the same angle bracket notation as was introduced for sequences in Module :numref:`<SetDef>`.
+We need some notation to show the contents of a list, so we will use the same angle bracket notation that is normally used to represent :term:`sequences <sequence>`.
 To be consistent with standard array indexing, the first position on the list is denoted as 0.
 Thus, if there are :math:`n` elements in the list, they are given